orbkit/orbkit/doc/nongridbased/analytical.rst

 .. _`Analytical Integrals`:

-Analytical Integrals with orbkit
+Analytical Integrals with ORBKIT
 ================================

-orbkit is able to perform analytical integrals between atomic and molecular orbitals.
+ORBKIT is able to perform analytical integrals between atomic and molecular orbitals.
 This feature enables the user to compute different quantities, like partial charges or dipole moments, analytically.